Emergency Department

 • For information on CHEO’s Emergency Department, visit CHEO.

-Healthcare Connect Ontario
+Health Care Connect Ontario

-Health Connect Ontario
+Health 811 Ontario

 • For free, confidential telephone service to get health advice or general health information from a Registered Nurse, call Telehealth Ontario at 1-866-797-0000.